jkadams/jkadams/README.md

-- 👋 Hi, I'm June Adams!
+👋 Hi, I'm June!
-- 👀 I'm interested in math, games, programming, and often the intersection of these!
-- 🌱 I'm currently learning how to raise a baby, how to be my authentic self, and how to show up for social justice in the world. #BlackTransLivesMatter
+I like to be curious, help people, and I care about social justice.

+I enjoy (forgetting all my old knowledge of) math, (attempting to make) games, and (making ridiculous sounding) music!

+#BlackTransLivesMatter